simonsobs/tempura/README.rst

    $ python setup.py build_ext -i

-You can then 'import tempura' if this repository is in your PYTHONPATH.
+You can then 'import pytempura' if this repository is in your PYTHONPATH.

 We are working on making this package available on PyPI (for a pip install).